 Careers & Work Related Learning at Madeley

 All of our students have the right to access free and impartial Careers Information, Education and Guidance (CIAG) as well as the opportunity to gain experience of the world of work.
-This entitlement is delivered through discreet Careers sessions throughout their life at Madeley, starting in Year 7.
-The Careers Information, Education and Guidance we provide for our students is further enhanced in subject lessons through work related learning and a dedicated Careers advisor who undertakes individual guidance interviews with students.
+This entitlement is delivered through discreet Careers lessons as part of our Personal Development curriculum throughout their time at Madeley.
+The Careers Information, Education and Guidance we provide for our students is further enhanced in subject lessons through work related learning and a dedicated Careers advisor who undertakes individual guidance interviews with students at Key Stage 4.

-Madeley uses the Gatsby benchmarks for our CIAG provision.
 The Gatsby Benchmarks set out a framework for schools to deliver ‘good career guidance’.
+Madeley uses the Gatsby benchmarks to drive our CIAG provision and we have adopted the Careers Development Institute (CDI) Framework to structure the delivery of our careers programme.
 We welcome training providers/employers/colleges and Universities into our school for assemblies, careers events and training activities.
-If you would be interested in supporting us with this please contact Mr King (email@example.com).
+If you would be interested in supporting us with this please contact Mr Royall firstname.lastname@example.org

 Careers Information and Guidance Team

-Mr King is the director for Careers Information and Guidance and Work Related Learning.
+Mr Royall is the director for Careers Information and Guidance and Work Related Learning.
 He is responsible for designing the Careers curriculum for all students at Madeley School.

-Mr Knight is our careers advisor from Changing Education.
-He is in school on Wednesday to offer careers advice and guidance to students.
+Mr Knight is our careers adviser from Changing Education.
+He is in school 1 day per week to offer careers advice and guidance to students and to support our Y10 work experience programme.
+Mr Knight meets with all pupils in Y10 and 11 to assist with applications and give impartial careers advice.

-Madeley School use a Careers Information and Guidance (CIAG provider) called Changing Education for work experience placements and CIAG interviews.
+Madeley School use a Careers Education, Information, Advice and Guidance (CEIAG provider) called Changing Education for work experience placements and CEIAG interviews.

 Enterprise Adviser & Careers and Enterprise Company Enterprise Coordinator